CSCI-2349-F23/ps3/README.md

 ### Part 2: Python with CSV files

 1. Replicate Part 1 #4, above, with Python using as starter code the python program `part2.py`.
 This file contains code that is similar to what we wrote in class to write out a capitalized version of a file.
-Start with this code. **Make a copy and name it python program `part2_exercise1.py`.**

-Notes:
-* You can use [`split()` on commas](https://www.w3schools.com/python/ref_string_split.asp) since I removed all commas from within the fields, or you can use the [csv library](https://docs.python.org/3/library/csv.html).
-The latter will be more useful in the long run, but either is okay!
+Start with this code. **Make a copy and name it python program `part2_exercise1.py`.** *Note: You can use [`split()` on commas](https://www.w3schools.com/python/ref_string_split.asp) since I removed all commas from within the fields, or you can use the [csv library](https://docs.python.org/3/library/csv.html).
+The latter will be more useful in the long run, but either is okay!*

 2. Replicate Part 1 #3, above, with Python.
 You can use your code for #1 as starter code. **Name this python program `part2_exercise2.py`.**